 Out of Cohort

-Parents who wish their daughter to be considered for entry to Year 8 and above via the In Year Transfer Request system, whose daughter is either ahead of her cohort or behind her cohort should write to the Headteacher outlining the reasons for the request.
-The Headteacher will then seek the views of the Governors’ Admissions Committee who will assess the request.
-Parents should note that a student can only request to take an In Year Transfer Test to join a specific school year group (For example Year 8 or Year 9) once.
-Therefore if a student is of school age Year 7 and applying to join the school’s Year 8 cohort a student would not be able to take an In Year Test the following year when of school age Year 8 for entry into the school’s Year 8 cohort.
+Parents/carers who wish their daughter to be considered for entry to Year 8 and above via the In Year Transfer Request system, where she is either ahead of her cohort or behind her cohort, should write to the Headteacher outlining the reasons for the request.
+The Headteacher will then seek the views of the Governors’ Admissions Committee which will assess the request.
+Parents/carers should note that a student can only request to take an In Year Transfer Test to join a specific school year group (For example Year 8 or Year 9) once.
+Therefore, if she is of school age Year 7 and applying to join the school’s Year 8 cohort, a student would not be able to take an In Year Test the following year when of school age Year 8 for entry into the school’s Year 8 cohort.

 Allocation of Places

-In the event that more than one applicant obtains an equally high standard in the tests, priority will be allocated on the basis of the points set out below:
+In the event that more than one applicant obtains an equally high standard, meaning they share a rank position in the tests, priority will be allocated in the order of the points set out below:

-1. A “Looked After Child”4 or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
+1. A “Looked After Child”, or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.

-2. Those living nearest to the school.
-The measurement between home and school will be determined by the straight line measurement from the designated home address5 to the designated school using computerised software.
+3. The student(s) living nearest to the school.
+The measurement between home and school will be determined by the straight line measurement from the designated home address 6 to the designated school using computerised software.
 For applications from the same block of flats that have the same designated point, the allocation will be decided by lot.
-Where parents have shared responsibility for the girl and the girl lives with both parents for part of the week then the main residence will be determined as the address where the girl lives for the majority of the school week during term time.
-Parents may be requested to supply documentary evidence to support the address used for the application.
+Where parents/carers have shared responsibility for the girl and the girl lives with both parents/carers for part of the week then the main residence will be determined as the address where the girl lives for the majority of the school week during term time.
+Parents/carers may be requested to supply documentary evidence to support the address used for the application.

-3. Twins, triplets, multiple births – in this situation when the sisters live at the same address, the place will be offered strictly according to performance in the examination.
-In the event that there is a tie, the place will be allocated to the first born and in cases where this is not known, the allocation will be decided by lot.
+4. Twins, triplets, multiple births – in this situation, in the event that there is a tie between sisters who live at the same address, the place will be allocated to the first born and in cases where this is not known, the allocation will be decided by lot.
 No pupil will be offered the opportunity to attend more than one testing date in any one academic year.

 Equality Act 2010

-Parents who consider that their daughter has a disability under the terms of the Equality Act 2010 and/or Special Educational Need which would disadvantage her during the application of the school’s admission procedures should provide further written information, at the time of registration, so that consideration can be given to making any reasonable arrangements for the candidate.
+Parents/carers who consider that their daughter has a disability under the terms of the Equality Act 2010 and/or Special Educational Need which would disadvantage her during the application of the school’s admissions procedures should provide further written information, at the time of registration, so that consideration can be given to making any reasonable arrangements for the candidate.